postgresml/postgresml/pgml-docs/docs/guides/real_data.md

-# Real data
+# Production data

 Our previous guides covered how to use PostgresML with toy datasets.
 This section will cover different ways to use real production data.
-Depending on the size of your dataset and its update frequency, some methods below could be better than others.
+Depending on the size of your dataset and its change frequency, some methods below could be better than others.

-## pg_dump
+## pg_dump (< 10GB)

-`pg_dump` is a [standard tool](https://www.postgresql.org/docs/12/app-pgdump.html) to export data from a PostgreSQL database.
+`pg_dump` is a [standard tool](https://www.postgresql.org/docs/12/app-pgdump.html) used to export data from a PostgreSQL database.
 If your dataset is small (e.g. less than 10GB) and changes infrequently, this could be quickest and simplest way to do it.

 !!! example
 	```bash